prrvchr/vCardOOo/README.md

 ## How to build the extension:

 Normally, the extension is created with Eclipse for Java and [LOEclipse][38].
 To work around Eclipse, I modified LOEclipse to allow the extension to be created with Apache Ant.
-To create the mContactOOo extension with the help of Apache Ant, you need to:
+To create the vCardOOo extension with the help of Apache Ant, you need to:
-- Install the [Java SDK][39] version 8 or higher.
+- Install the [Java SDK][39] version 17 or higher.
 - Install [Apache Ant][40] version 1.10.0 or higher.
 - Install [LibreOffice and its SDK][41] version 7.x or higher.
-- Clone the [mContactOOo][42] repository on GitHub into a folder.
+- Clone the [vCardOOo][42] repository on GitHub into a folder.
-- From this folder, move to the directory: `source/mContactOOo/`
+- From this folder, move to the directory: `source/vCardOOo/`
 - In this directory, edit the file: `build.properties` so that the `office.install.dir` and `sdk.dir` properties point to the folders where LibreOffice and its SDK were installed, respectively.
 - Start the archive creation process using the command: `ant`
 - You will find the generated archive in the subfolder: `dist/`